waryder/BBB-NMS-Save-File-Manipulator/README.md

 1. Go to the Releases page: https://github.com/your_username/BBB-NMS-SFM/releases](https://github.com/waryder/BBB-NMS-Save-File-Manipulator/releases.
 2. Download the latest release exe file.
 3. The exe provided in the release is a standalone application file.
 You simply drop it in a non-system folder with run permissions and double-click it or otherwise start it as you will.
-It is not an installation file it will just run.
+It is not an installation file.
+It will just run.